The best Booker audiobooks to curl up with this winter, chosen by you

 Finding the perfect present for your nearest and dearest isn’t always the easiest of tasks.
 Amid the decorating, planning Christmas dinner, and the inevitable holiday rush, it’s hard to find the time.
 But if you ask us, you can’t go wrong with a book.

-If you’re seeking the crème de la crème of this year’s fiction to gift to a loved one, it’s impossible to ignore the winner of this year’s Booker Prize, Orbital by Samantha Harvey.
-And coming in at just 136 pages, you won’t find a better stocking-sized read.
+If you’re seeking the crème de la crème of this year’s fiction to gift to a loved one, it’s impossible to ignore the winner of this year’s Booker Prize, Flesh by David Szalay.
+The judges said they’d ‘never read anything quite like it’.

 Beside the Ocean of Time by George Mackay Brown